 A third of people infected with the Ebola virus may experience bleeding in various parts of their bodies.
 Such bleeding occurs several days after the onset of symptoms.
 The percentage of deaths associated with the disease is closely related to the quality of infrastructure and health system in the countries affected.

 Symptoms of Ebola virus disease most often appear between 2 to 21 days after infection.

-If you have travelled to an area affected by the EVD during the last 21 days and have the symptoms described, call Info-Santé at 811.
+If, during the last 21 days, you have travelled to an area currently affected by the EVD during the last 21 days and have the symptoms described, call Info-Santé at 811.
 A nurse will evaluate your health and make recommendations based on your condition.

 Treatment consists mainly of relieving symptoms.
 Experimental treatments and vaccines are being developed and may be used in specific situations.

-- A surface or object contaminated with the bodily fluids of a person infected with the Ebola virus
+- a surface or object contaminated with the bodily fluids of an infected person.

 There is no known risk to meet with people coming from affected countries if they do not have symptoms of Ebola virus disease.
 Similarly, people who have been in contact with individuals coming from a country where there is an outbreak of EVD pose no risk to those around them.

 Even though it is unlikely that the spread of Ebola virus disease occurs in Québec, it is recommended that you follow tips for preventing transmission of viruses and bacteria.